 If all these factors are present, then the child is presumed by law to be the child of the mother’s husband.
 In a case in which the father is an entirely different person than the husband, the presumption is rebuttable through a motion for a blood test that must be filed within two years of the child’s birth (CA Family Code Section 7541).

 As people said in the old days, beyond the law the only person who knows the father of a child is the mother.
-Thus, if you have any doubts that your significant other's child is not yours, consider filing a motion for a blood test within two years of the child's birth.
+Thus, if you have any doubts that your significant other’s child is not yours, consider filing a motion for a blood test within two years of the child’s birth.
+Talk to a paternity lawyer for help.